cnpryer/huak/README.md

 ## Goals

-There are a few guiding principles steering the development of Huak:
+Besides some of my own experience with the Python ecosystem, there are a few additional guiding principles steering the development of Huak:

-### 1. Serve as a learning instrument 📚
+### 1. Open to open source 📚

-- Python packaging is a very interesting topic right now.
-- It's challenging and dev tools are some of my favorite products, I'm curious of how they work.
-- Learn Rust and about building fast, snappy, and opinionated software.
+Open source has done a lot for me both from a tooling and professional development perspective.
+I'd love to offer Huak as a way to help onboard the absolute and relative newcomers (like myself).

 ### 2. Just use `huak` ✨